Spatiotemporal stability of periodic travelling waves in a heteroclinic-cycle model: Introduction

 \section{Introduction}

-Cyclic interactions of three competing populations have been observed in various ecosystems including morphs of the side-blotched lizard \cite{Sinervo1996, Sinervo2000}, coral reef invertebrates \cite{Jackson1975, Taylor1990} and strains of \emph{Escerichia coli} \cite{Kerr2002, Kirkup2004}.
+Cyclic interactions of three competing populations have been observed in various ecosystems including morphs of the side-blotched lizard \cite{Sinervo1996, Sinervo2000}, coral reef invertebrates~\cite{Jackson1975} and strains of \emph{Escherichia coli} \cite{Kerr2002, Kirkup2004}.
 The famous game of Rock-Paper-Scissors, where Rock crushes Scissors, Scissors cut Paper and Paper wraps Rock, provides a model for cyclic dominance between competing populations in ecology, or strategies in evolutionary game theory.
-The spatiotemporal behaviour of cyclic dominance between competing populations has been described by several mathematical models \cite{frachebourg1996, reichenbach2007, Tainaka1994}.
-This paper focusses on a spatially extended variant \cite{reichenbach2007} of the May-Leonard model \cite{May1975}, which models a cyclic competition between three populations.

-Consider three competing populations $A$, $B$ and $C$ that depict the dynamics of Rock, Paper and Scissors; that is, $B$ dominates $A$, and $C$ dominates $B$, only to be dominated by $A$.
-One way to model the local interaction between $A$ and $B$ is to consider the following dimensionless rate equations

-where $\emptyset$ represents an empty space.
-The first equation represents the reproduction of $A$ at a rate of $1$.
-The second rate equation describes how $B$ replaces $A$ at rate $\zeta \ge 0$, and the third equation describes the removal of $A$ by $B$ at rate $\sigma \ge 0$.
-Note that population $B$ is evidently dominant over $A$.
-Equations for the other pairs can be deduced by symmetry, where we assume that the local interactions of all populations are determined by the rates $1$, $\zeta$ and $\sigma$.

-Now assume that the populations $A$, $B$ and $C$ are placed on a spatial square lattices with interconnected nodes.
-The populations at each node can only interact with the adjacent neighbours.
-Each node has a maximum capacity of $N$ individuals.
-Taking the limit $N \to \infty$, we can consider the rescaled continuous variables $(a,b,c) = (N_a/N, N_b/N, N_c/N)$, where $(N_a, N_b, N_c)$ are the total populations of the respective species at one node.

-Further, assume that the three populations diffuse in space at a rate that is proportional to their respective population densities.
-When the lattice spacing goes to 0, the resulting spatiotemporal dynamics is described by the system of partial differential equations (PDEs) \cite{Frey2010,reichenbach2007}

-where $a$, $b$ and $c$ are the (non-negative) densities of the three competing populations, non-dimensionalized to vary between 0 and 1.
-The parameters $\sigma$ and $\zeta$ are non-negative constants as before.
-The dot is the derivative with respect to time $t$ and the Laplace operator $\nabla^2$ ($\frac{\partial^2}{\partial x^2}$ in one dimension and $\frac{\partial^2}{\partial x^2} + \frac{\partial^2}{\partial y^2}$ in two dimensions) models the diffusion.
-We assume that the populations occupy a circle in the one-dimensional case or a torus in the two-dimensional case.
-Hence, we impose periodic boundary conditions.
-The system may yield travelling wave (TW) solutions in a one-dimensional domain and spiral wave (SW) solutions in a two-dimensional domain.
-There are also other types of spatiotemporal solutions, but we are mainly interested in TW and SW solutions.
+This phenomenon can be described by the May--Leonard model~\cite{May1975}, a system of ordinary differential equations (ODEs) that are defined as follows: